shellieD/pip-southgate-mua/README.md

 ## Testing
 ----

-* browsers and screen sizes/devices
+* browsers and screen sizes/devices - TO FINISH

 ### Validator testing